 Download this article in pdf format.

 The normal shoulder is a marvel of mobility and stability.
-It provides more motion than any other joint in the human body yet the humeral head (ball of the shoulder joint) remains precisely centered in the glenoid (the socket of the joint) throughout the wide range of shoulder activities.
-One of the main stabilizing mechanisms is concavity compression in which the head of the humerus is held into the glenoid concavity by the action of the rotator cuff (much like a golf ball is held into the concavity of a golf tee).
+It provides more motion than any other joint in the human body.
+Throughout the wide range of shoulder activities, the humeral head (ball of the shoulder joint) remains precisely centered in the glenoid (the socket of the joint).
+One of the main stabilizing mechanisms is concavity compression.
+Concavity compression is the mechanism in which the head of the humerus is held into the glenoid concavity by the action of the rotator cuff (much like a golf ball is held into the concavity of a golf tee).

-The figure shows the humeral head the glenoid and one of the muscles of the rotator cuff.
-The concavity of the shoulder socket is deepened by a fibrous ring known as the glenoid labrum (see movie 1).
-The glenoid labrum greatly increases the stability of the shoulder (see movies 2 and 3).
-Another stabilizing mechanism is ligament restraint in which the motion of the shoulder is kept within the proper range by ligaments that span the joint (see movie 4).
+Figure 1 shows the humeral head, the glenoid, and one of the muscles of the rotator cuff.
+The concavity of the shoulder socket is deepened by a fibrous ring known as the glenoid labrum (See clip 1, glenoid labrum).
+The glenoid labrum greatly increases the stability of the shoulder (See clips 2 and 3, suction cup and concavity compression).
+Another stabilizing mechanism is ligament restraint, in which the motion of the shoulder is kept within the proper range by ligaments that span the joint (See clip 4, glenhumoral capsule).

 The patient with an unstable shoulder requires a thorough history and physical examination along with proper x-rays.